-85https://cleanheat.ny.gov/standards-field-assessments/
+87https://cleanheat.ny.gov/standards-field-assessments/

-Inspections (usually field inspections) to be completed before the start of any work associated with a Clean Heat project in the non-residential segment, typically to verify site conditions prior to the installation of a heat pump system.

-- Post-Installation Programmatic Inspections: Inspections (field or virtual) to be completed after the installation of a heat pump system to verify that a project is installed and operational consistent with the rules and requirements of the Program. - QAQC Inspections: Inspections to be completed on a sample of projects across all customer segments and performed on projects whether or not such projects receive Post-Installation Programmatic Inspections, usually to identify areas for improving overall program process.
+- Pre-Installation Programmatic Inspections (applicable to Small Biz, MF, and C&I segments): Inspections (usually field inspections) to be completed before the start of any work associated with a Clean Heat project in the non-residential segment, typically to verify site conditions prior to the installation of a heat pump system. - Post-Installation Programmatic Inspections: Inspections (field or virtual) to be completed after the installation of a heat pump system to verify that a project is installed and operational consistent with the rules and requirements of the Program. - QAQC Inspections: Inspections to be completed on a sample of projects across all customer segments and performed on projects whether or not such projects receive Post-Installation Programmatic Inspections, usually to identify areas for improving overall program process.

 Inspections may be structured based on the totality of facts and circumstances, including as might relate to the needs of a customer segment.
-For example, (i) all non-residential projects may receive a Pre-Installation Programmatic Inspection as well as a Post-Installation Programmatic Inspection, (ii) a random sample of residential projects may receive a Post-Installation Programmatic Inspection, (iii) all projects are subject to QAQC inspections at sampling rates usually determined by customer segment, and (iv) Con Edison will usually conduct Post-Installation Programmatic Inspections and QAQC inspections of a sample of midstream HPWH projects.
+For example, (i) all non-residential projects may receive a Pre-Installation Programmatic Inspection as well as a Post-Installation Programmatic Inspection, (ii) a random sample of residential projects may receive a Post-Installation Programmatic Inspection, (iii) all projects are subject to QAQC inspections at sampling rates usually determined by customer segment, and (iv) Con Edison will usually conduct Post-Installation Programmatic Inspections of a sample of midstream HPWH projects.